YSU Earns Accreditation and More: The State of the University Address

 “My observation since I’ve been here is that a YSU degree is the most valuable degree in the State of Ohio in terms of the experience students have, the low cost and most importantly the placement opportunities that exist for jobs after students have graduated,” Sherman said.

-Sherman said he believes that the institution will create for itself in the future.
+Sherman said he believes that the institution will create for itself its future.

 “That’s why the Strategic Planning Organization Team intends to instigate a process that’s highly collaborative,” he said.
 “There will be a lot of campus opportunities to be engaged.”